John Warnock, who helped invent the PDF and co-founded Adobe Systems, dies at age 82

 SALT LAKE CITY (AP) — John Warnock, who helped invent the PDF and co-founded Adobe Systems, has died.
 He was 82.

-The Silicon Valley entrepreneur and computer scientist died Saturday surrounded by family, Adobe said in a statement.
-The company didn't give a cause of death or say where Warnock died.
+The Silicon Valley entrepreneur and computer scientist died Saturday surrounded by family after a nearly two-year battle with pancreatic cancer, the company said.

 Warnock worked for Xerox before he and colleague Charles Geschke created a company around a rejected idea in 1982.
 Nearly a decade later, Warnock outlined an early version of the Portable Document Format, or PDF, transforming the way documents are exchanged.